littlebizzy/slickstack/docs/ubuntu.md

 The managed settings cover:

-- kernel logging and basic hardening
+- kernel logging and hardening
 - process and memory behavior
 - file-descriptor and inotify limits
 - swap and filesystem-cache behavior